bxparks/AceButton/README.md

 Event types can be considered to be built up in layers, starting with the lowest level primitive events: Pressed and Released.
 Higher level events are built on top of the lower level events through various timing delays.
-When a higher level event is detected, it is sometime useful to suppress the lower level event that was used to detect the higher level event.
+When a higher level event is detected, it is sometimes useful to suppress the lower level event that was used to detect the higher level event.

 For example, a Clicked event requires a Pressed event followed by a Released